Tracking Inventory in Excel: Is It Possible?

 What benefits does tracking inventory in Excel offer?

 Tracking inventory in Excel is cost-effective, relatively easy to start with, and flexible due to Excel’s customization capabilities.
 It provides a basic level of documentation and insights into product performance.
 Also, Excel files can be shared via cloud storage, enabling collaboration among team members.
+Additionally, Excel inventory tracking allows for easy integration with other Excel spreadsheets, making it convenient to link inventory data with other important business metrics.
+This can help businesses make informed decisions and streamline their operations.
+Furthermore, Excel’s familiar interface means that most employees will already have a basic understanding of how to use it, reducing the need for extensive training in a new inventory management system.

 What are the limitations of using Excel for inventory management?